Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 November 2025 22.31.12 UTC
+- WIB: Kamis, 6 November 2025 23.37.20 UTC
-- WITA: Kamis, 6 November 2025 23.31.12 UTC
+- WITA: Jumat, 7 November 2025 00.37.20 UTC
-- WIT: Jumat, 7 November 2025 00.31.12 UTC
+- WIT: Jumat, 7 November 2025 01.37.20 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: motivational
+Kategori: inspirational